Terror From the Right: Plots, Conspiracies and Racist Rampages Since Oklahoma City

 October 10, 2003

 Police arrest Norman Somerville after finding a huge weapons cache on his property in northern Michigan that includes six machine guns, a powerful anti-aircraft gun, thousands of rounds of ammunition, hundreds of pounds of gunpowder, and an underground bunker.
-They also find two vehicles Somerville calls his "war wagons," and on which prosecutors later say he planned to mount machine guns as part of a plan to stage an auto accident and then massacre arriving police.
+They also find two vehicles Somerville calls his “war wagons,” and on which prosecutors later say he planned to mount machine guns as part of a plan to stage an auto accident and then massacre arriving police.
 Officials describe Somerville as an antigovernment extremist enraged over the death of Scott Woodring, a Michigan Militia member killed by police a week after Woodring shot and killed a state trooper during a standoff.
 Somerville eventually pleads guilty to weapons charges and is sentenced to six years in prison.
-He is scheduled to be released in late 2009.
+He is released in August 2009.

 April 1, 2004